-Please note: Due to our publishing schedule being currently full, UTS ePRESS will not be accepting any new book proposals or manuscript submissions until January 2020.
+Please note: Due to our publishing schedule being currently full, UTS ePRESS will not be accepting any new book proposals or manuscript submissions until further notice.

 To ensure we select and produce high quality scholarly works, we apply the following steps to enable a smooth, efficient and transparent process from proposal to publication.

 The Submitter must lodge a proposal for consideration by UTS ePRESS and include attachments such as a synopsis of the work, sample chapters and author bios.